 In the early days of software development, teams were following the Waterfall software development methodology.
 Software testing came second to last on the list, only before the delivery of the finished product.
 Testers were kept in the dark, validating the features outlined in the requirements document.
 The methodology was ineffective.
 Proof of the ineffectiveness were the overtime hours and the costs that exceeded the budget.

 The idea to include testers at the end of the development process evolved and the agile testing era began.
 The agile testing era includes software testers at the beginning of the project.
 There’s less documentation and more room for adaptation.
 Instead of testing the software right before deployment, agile testing happens during each two-week sprint.
+One of the biggest advantages of agile testing is the speed of the whole process, and lowering the costs until the product is released.

 What are the Main Benefits of Agile Testing?